colossalengineer/colossalengineer/README.md

 Software Developer, Web Developer
 ---------------------------------

-* 🌍  I'm based in England
+* 🌍  I'm based in the UK
 * 🖥️  See my portfolio at [Colossalengineer](http://colossalengineer.com)
 * ✉️  You can contact me at [colossal@colossalengineer.com](mailto:colossal@colossalengineer.com)
-* 🧠  I'm learning Node.js

 ### Skills